simbathesailor/simbathesailor.dev/src/pages/solve-pdf-preview-nightmare/index.md

 Tested it on mozilla, chrome, safari for both desktop and mobile versions.

 I wrote this article for my future self and for others, because I know that pdf preview is very common use case and will comeback often.

+This pdf previewer for react is not packaged yet.
+May package it if I get good response or someone else can try it doing.

 Thanks